-Provide a name for this instance (to help you identify instances that you are running)
+On the Details tab, provide a name for this instance (to help you identify instances that you are running).

 If you select different flavors from the Flavor dropdown, their characteristics are displayed on the right.

-When you are finished with this step, go to the Access and Security Tab.
+When you are finished with this step, go to the Key Pair Tab.

 Set up network using Network tab.